itsauric/auricle-music-bot/README.md

 ### Hot Module Reloading

-It is advised to firstly build the dist folder and then use `yarn run dev`, this will enable [@sapphire/plugin-hmr][sapphire-hmr] and will actively reload modules when they are updated.
+It is advised to firstly build the dist folder using `bun run build` or `yarn run build` and then use `bun run karasu` or `yarn karasu`, this will enable [@sapphire/plugin-hmr][sapphire-hmr] and will actively reload modules when they are updated.

 ## License